codejutsu1/tulo/README.md

     php artisan key:generate
     php artisan migrate:fresh --seed
     ```
-    > The application runs on `localhost` on the browser.
+    > The application already runs on `localhost` on the browser.

 - To bring down the containers